 We just take a handful of lovely things, throw in some yummy things, then mix it all up with a generous measure of tasty things.
 Simple, but then the best things in life usually are.

 Oooh, dorset cereals, you?re just so fluffy and lovely and scrumptious, I could eat you up!
 In fact, I often do.
 And yet, your copy is so stuffed with words like comfy, oozing, lovely, glorious and heavenly, I need to come up for air.
-The slogan for the company is ‘honest, is it legal to order ambien online tasty and real? and yet all this feels like pure fantasy.
+The slogan for the company is ?honest, tasty and real? and yet all this feels like pure fantasy.
 In other words, the copy feels manipulative.

 Now, this chummy approach to packaging copy is everywhere these days ? and judging by this article by Lucy Sweet in Sabotage Times and Rebecca Nicholson?s wackaging tumblr, it irritates the hell out of a lot of people.
 Many people blame?innocent drinks for this deluge of infantilised branding ? but I actually like innocent?s approach.
 Yes, it?s chummy ? and okay, it?can?get irritating, but it?s clever too.
 Look at this:

 Whoever thought it would be a great idea to refer to enemas when trying to sell a smoothie is a mad genius.
 It?s writing that makes you smile.
 It respects your intelligence: it assumes you?ll get the joke and appreciate it.
 That doesn?t feel manipulative ? it just feels like someone trying to make a connection.

 Ironic, isn?t it?
 What makes innocent so appealing as a brand is that it isn?t innocent, it?s savvy.?
 I admit it?s subtle, but dorset cereals wants to pretend we?re still on top of the Christmas tree and everything?s peachy ? when, jaded copywriter that I am, I know it?s not *sobs into scented handkerchief*.